 -

-Major Course Objectives:
+Major Course Objectives: Let's "Flip the Classroom"

 Life Science is a challenging but not too difficult course designed to expose the Junior High School Student to a new field of endeavor.
 Students will be exposed to the fundamental theories, principles and laboratory practices of basic Junior High Life Science.
 Critical thinking skills, concepts and laboratory techniques will be mastered that will permit successful completion of this introductory course.